Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 And some observations and conclusions:
 - A requirement does not need a constraint when appropriate.
 In this case, finding the upper bound for cost was not a feasible task given our resources, but we intuitively knew that the criteria is "the less the better".
 - It is possible that a criteria might be missing as well (usually when the metric is a yes/no)
-- Objectives can have multiple metrics, which may influence number of criteria and constriants.
+- Objectives can have multiple metrics, which may influence number of criteria and constraints.

 #### Visual Representation
 A graphical format helps better visualize how requirements are connected with each other, stakeholders, etc: